Troubleshoot HBO GO on Amazon Fire TV

 - Press the Play button on your remote to check your network status.

-If your network speed is above 5 mbps, your connection is fast enough for HBO GO.
-To keep troubleshooting, move onto Step 2.
+If your network speed is Good, your connection is fast enough for HBO GO.
+To keep troubleshooting, move onto Step 3.

-If your network speed is below 5 mbps, try accessing HBO GO on another device, to make sure it’s the network and not just your device that’s having a problem.
-If the other device works fine, move to Step 2.
+If your network speed is Poor, try accessing HBO GO on another device, to make sure it’s the network and not just your device that’s having a problem.
+If the other device works fine, move to Step 3.
 If it also has trouble connecting to HBO GO, follow these steps to try and increase your network speed.

 - Try a wired connection - Try connecting your device to your home network using an Ethernet cable (if it isn't already), or contact your Internet provider for help.